 Otherwise , Board status checkup return a fault (0) and the code execution can’t continue.

-A continuous supervision of these parameters need to be done to be able to stop PWM generation in case of problem .
+A continuous supervision of these parameters need to be done to be able to stop PWM generation in case of problem . (what is the frequency of checking the parameters?)

 That feature will is implemented in the code source off all boards (Masters and slaves) and the Boards remount in real time their status through the CAN Bus in a boolean variable to the master.